NomadicWeb/next.skatepal.co.uk/README.md

 TODO
 ====
-  - Implement translations
-  - Remove Google API calls from the head.
-Only load on project page (Martin)

 # REMEMBER - WHEN PUSHING TO STAGING IN THE END
 #   - SAVE THE LINKS + TEXT FROM THE ABOUT-US PAGE AND COPY THEM OVER
 #     TO THE NEW SITE
 #   - FIX PROJECT, TEAM FILTERS
 #   - TIMMY + SAMS FACE FOR TEAM PAGE
-#   - JS ERROR FOR FILTERS
 #   - CANNOT SWITCH LANG WHEN URL ENDS WITH '#'
-#   - IDENTIFY THE LINKS THAT WILL CONTAIN LANG CLASS
 #   - IMPLEMENT HIDING THE TAGS